WW Recipe of the Day: Homemade Fig Newton Bars

 For Whole-Wheat Fig Bars: Substitute 1-⅓ cups whole wheat flour for the 1-½ cups all-purpose flour in the cookie dough.

-If you’ve made these fig newton cookies, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made this Low Fat Fig Newton Cookies, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Homemade Fig Newton Bars Recipe